 Email Address: email@example.com

 It’s hard not to be put off by the College’s horrendous website, but Dubai College is a secondary school following the British National Curriculum that has been long established in the emirate.

 The school is very well located right in the heart of modern Dubai, and its dedicated nineteen acres of land and space make it a fabulous setting for learning in many disciplines.

-There is strong emphasis on sport at the College, as well as learning – and students are encourage to develop their intellectual, physical, creative and social skills at Dubai Collage.
+There is a strong emphasis on the sport at the College, as well as learning – and students are encouraged to develop their intellectual, physical, creative and social skills at Dubai Collage.

 Emirates International School